Your wildlife photography guide.

 Dense tropical forests of Southeast Asia, Indonesia, Malaysia, Thailand, and Laos

-Gibbons, members of the Hylobatidae family, are primates particularly known for their agility and their ability to move through the canopy.
+Gibbonss, members of the Hylobatidae family, are primates particularly known for their agility and their ability to move through the canopy.
 They are the smallest of the great apes, measuring between 40 and 70 cm in height, with long, powerful arms that can reach up to 2.5 times the length of their body.
 Their weight typically ranges from 5 to 15 kg, depending on the species.
-Gibbons are primarily known for their mode of locomotion called "brachiation," where they move by swinging from branch to branch at impressive speeds, often at high altitudes.
+Gibbonss are primarily known for their mode of locomotion called "brachiation," where they move by swinging from branch to branch at impressive speeds, often at high altitudes.
 Their fur is typically dense, varying in color from black to light brown, and some species have distinct facial markings.
-Gibbons primarily inhabit the tropical forests of Southeast Asia, where they feed mainly on fruits, leaves, and small insects.
+Gibbonss primarily inhabit the tropical forests of Southeast Asia, where they feed mainly on fruits, leaves, and small insects.
 These primates are social and typically live in small family groups.
 While gibbons are not all at immediate risk, several species are endangered due to habitat loss, poaching, and the illegal wildlife trade.

 Recommended lens: